-Even more complicated and unpleasant negotiations may ensue, but now I'm getting a headache, so I will leave the possibilities to your imagination.
+Even more complicated and unpleasant negotiations may ensue, but just thinking about them is giving me a headache, so I will leave the possibilities to your imagination.

 A broker needs a great deal of tact, patience, resilience and empathy to deal with this kind of thing.
 Fortunately or unfortunately, over the years I've been on both sides of many bidding wars and have grown a lot of calluses.

 There are three very important things to remember if you, as a buyer, get involved in a bidding war:

 One, be grateful you're not alone.
 You have a skilled broker who has been through this before and will make sure that in the end, everything will be all right.
 (And to quote the character in the movie*, if everything is not all right, then it isn't the end yet.)